 Beach parking is only available via a few access points along the beach and cost $10 for the entire day when we went.
 But it’s so worth it.

 Oh and make sure to watch young kids, my son wasn’t used to cars driving on the beach and kept walking into the traffic zone.
+If it’s your first time, definitely pay close attention while in the Daytona beach area.

 Daytona International Speedway